 Common Questions About Hypnotherapy

-Answer: Hypnotherapy is nothing more than your brainwaves moving from beta (the normal state) to alpha (light to medium relaxation state).
-The mind operates at different wavelengths.
-Beta state means the brain operates between 18 and 30 vibrations per second as measured on an EEG.
-In hypnotherapy, I work in the mid-alpha state where brainwaves vary between 7 and 14 vibrations per second.
-In this state you can hear and answer questions.
-Thus, at all times, you are perfectly aware of what is going on.
+Hypnotherapy is essentially about shifting your brainwaves from beta (your normal waking state) into alpha (a light-to-medium state of relaxation).
+The brain operates at different wavelengths depending on the state you're in: in beta, it operates at roughly 18–30 cycles per second, as measured on an EEG.
+In hypnotherapy, I work with you in the mid-alpha state, where brainwaves slow to roughly 7–14 cycles per second.
+In this state, you can still hear and answer questions — so at all times, you remain fully aware of what's going on.

 Is deeper hypnosis better than shallow hypnosis?